 Athletes selected to form part of the 2017 team will have the opportunity to compete in a range of adaptive sports including wheelchair basketball, wheelchair rugby, wheelchair tennis, archery, athletics, indoor rowing, powerlifting, road cycling, sitting volleyball, swimming, and new to the 2017 Games, golf.

-Former serving members should visit the RSL Queensland website for further information and nomination forms.
+Former serving members should visit the RSL Queensland website for further information.